leewtai/leewtai.github.io/README.md

 Above all, I value curiosity, empathy, and integrity because I believe these qualities lead to a creative, respectful, and robust future.
-I am not an easy manager/instructor because I have high expectations/hopes for you.
-If I give you any feedback, you should know what evidence I'm basing those judgements on.
-If I am wasting your time, let me know.
-Please know that it is my job to help you articulate problems that you might be struggling to articulate.
+I am not an easy manager/instructor because I will have high expectations/hopes for you.
+If I give you any feedback, you should demand what evidence I'm basing those judgements on.
+If I am wasting your time, let me know and I will change.
+Please know that it is my job to help you articulate problems that you might be struggling to articulate so you shouldn't worry if you're not sure what is bother you profesionally.

 You should know what you're giving up to be on my team or in my class/team.
-I will help you find and assess new opportunities if you decide to stay.
-The most important skill you should aquire is a solid foundation and network that allows you to learn, investigate, and make mistakes and I will always be your ally in this aspect.
+I view your future growth as part of my responsibility, even outside the institution we work in.
+I've helped most of my reports seek and assess new opportunities.
+The most important skill you should aquire is a solid foundation and support network that allows you to learn, explore, and make mistakes.
+I will always be your ally in this aspect.

+In exchange, I want you to reciprocate and pass on this management philosophy or develop your own.